silviotech/the-kiwi-website/content/getting-started.md

 2. Browse to where you extracted the miner.
 3. Run the following command: `tokenminer.exe -S -G -t 1`

 The command above is starting your miner in solo mode, using 1 GPU.
-You can adjust the number of threads by changing `-t 1` to the number of threads you want to mine with. `-t 2` for example will use 2 threads and double your hash power used for mining.
+You can adjust the number of cards by changing `-t 1` to the number of cards you want to mine with. `-t 2` for example will use 2 cards and double your hash power used for mining.

 You can try `tokenminer.exe -S -C -t 1` if you would like to try CPU mining, but if the difficulty is above 90 then we recommend